OllieSHunt/ollies-website/content/blog/2025-08-31_simple_downtime_checker/index.md

 ### Notifications
 Before we get to creating our systemd unit and timer, there is one last change that needs to be made to the script.

 Currently, the success or failure is just echoed to stdout.
 For a script run in the commandline, this is fine.
 However, if we plan on running this script automatically in the background, the user won't be able to see stdout.
 For this we need to notify the user of issues some other way.
-Luckily, [libnotify](https://gitlab.gnome.org/GNOME/libnotify) provides and [excellent utility]((https://man.archlinux.org/man/notify-send.1)) called `notify-send` that allows us to send notifications from the command line.
+Luckily, [libnotify](https://gitlab.gnome.org/GNOME/libnotify) provides an [excellent utility]((https://man.archlinux.org/man/notify-send.1)) called `notify-send` that allows us to send notifications from the command line.
 To use it, simply pass your message as an argument to the command.
 For example:

 ```bash
 $ notify-send "Hello World!"